Kervius/lls-editing/README.md

 # LLS Editing Project

+Not affiliaed with publishers or translator groups.

+Just a LLS fan - doing it for himself and other LLS fans.

 The goal of the project is to edit the LLS (first 500 chapters) into something more readable.

-Feel free to open issues, or directly close repo and submit merge requests.
+Feel free to open issues, or directly clone repo and submit merge requests.

 How LLS fans can help
 ========================